Neuromechanics-Lab/Tethered-Lean-and-Release/README.md

 # Tethered Lean-and-Release System
 The MALAB scripts and Apps for testing the LSL and visualizing the force sensor plus accelerometer data and trigger markers of the tethered lean-and-release system.

+For more information about the design and testing of this system, please check the OneNote design notes/logs here: https://github.com/Neuromechanics-Lab/Tethered-Lean-and-Release/blob/main/Design_notes_operating_instructions_version_history.pdf

 # MATLAB App
 ![Alt text](https://github.com/Neuromechanics-Lab/Tethered-Lean-and-Release/blob/main/Figures/MATLAB_App_GUI_2.png)
 ## Purpose